 this.inputRef.current?.focus()

-Here is an complete example
+Here is a complete example

 import React, { Component } from 'react';